Alexmhack/advanced_bootstrap/README.md

 In main layout we have different section with different width on the screen.

 # Icons
-we can add icons from the class .fa .fa-bicycle from mdb icons in the i tags increasing size of icons is as simple as adding another class .fa-1x .fa-2x .fa-3x .fa-4x .fa-5x in i tags.
+We can add icons from the class .fa .fa-bicycle from mdb icons in the i tags increasing size of icons is as simple as adding another class .fa-1x .fa-2x .fa-3x .fa-4x .fa-5x in i tags.
+We can also add color to our icons using the color-text in the icon(i) tags only, we have added orange color using the class .orange-text